 Known For

-Interior and outdoor, residential space and street, constructed environment and nature are all blurred in his art.
-Sou Fujimoto’s boldly innovative approach to design is obsessed with the necessity to strike a balance between privacy and visibility for the residents.
+Interior and outdoor, residential space and street, constructed environment and nature are all blurred in Fujimoto’s art.
+Therefore they are all harmonized to evoke a feeling of extending the external environment to the internal, and vice versa.
+Sou Fujimoto’s bold, innovative approach to architectural design in Japan focuses on striking a balance between privacy and visibility for residents.

 Design Philosophy

 Fujimoto views the marriage of architecture and nature to be essential, thinking that only by achieving complete integration of the two can superior design be created.
-Nature and architecture are intimately connected, resulting in one-of-a-kind buildings.
+Nature and architecture connect intimately, creating one-of-a-kind buildings that embrace the surrounding world.
+His style, focused on adapting to the natural environment, enables him to diversify his architectural designs, free from limitations of specific materials, shapes, patterns, or optics.
+As a result, every one of Fujimoto’s works feels fresh and truly caters to unique surroundings.

 “…I believe that architecture should be linked to people’s lives, so everyday life and everyday care for nature as well as for the building itself should be in harmony…I believe that if people love their environment they take better care of it…”